 If the case goes to court, provided the council has followed the correct procedure, the judge is very likely to evict you.
 In very limited circumstances, you may be able to argue before the court that the decision of the council to evict you was unlawful or that your eviction would not be proportionate.
 This is however a developing area of law and you will need to seek advice from an experienced adviser before raising such an argument.

 What are the rules on rent and rent increases?

 Your rent will be the same as it was before your tenancy was demoted.

 Your rent should always be your top financial priority as you could lose your home if you get into rent arrears.
-If you are claiming benefits or have a low income, you may be able to claim housing benefit to help with the cost.
-An adviser can help you check whether you are claiming everything you are entitled to and that your claim is up to date.
+If you are claiming benefits or have a low income, you may be able to claim housing benefit or Universal Credit housing costs to help with the rent.

 Check your tenancy agreement to see what it says about how the rent can be increased.
 The council normally has to give you written notice in advance.
 If you pay your rent weekly, they should give you at least four weeks’ notice.
 It is usually very difficult to challenge rent increases, even if they seem unfair.

 The council should give you information about what repairs you are responsible for, which usually includes internal decoration and putting right any damage you cause.
 The council is usually responsible for most other repairs, including any problems with the roof, guttering, windows, doors and brickwork.
 They also have to ensure that the plumbing, gas and electricity are working safely.